TarkhovAndrei/DGPE/README.md

 The standard routine for the largest Lyapunov exponent calculation is implemented, as well as a custom Loschmidt echo (imperfect time-reversal) routine, for the lattice of coupled Bose-Einstein condensates.

-The code was used for obtaining numerical results for the paper:
+The code was used for obtaining numerical results for the papers:
 Andrei E. Tarkhov, Sandro Wimberger, and Boris V. Fine, Phys.
 Rev. A 96, 023624 (2017), https://doi.org/10.1103/PhysRevA.96.023624
+Andrei E. Tarkhov, Boris V. Fine, New J. Phys.
+20 123021 (2018), https://doi.org/10.1088/1367-2630/aaf0b6

 -----------------------------------------
-Copyright <2017> <Andrei E. Tarkhov, Skolkovo Institute of Science and Technology, https://github.com/TarkhovAndrei/DGPE>
+Copyright <2019> <Andrei E. Tarkhov, Skolkovo Institute of Science and Technology, https://github.com/TarkhovAndrei/DGPE>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated